 What?

-This is the same David Nalbandian who has won 17 singles rubbers and 10 doubles rubbers for his country.
-This is the same David Nalbandian who has enthusiastically played for his country without hesitation for 6 years straight.
-And this is the same David Nalbandian that gave Argentina the perfect start to what should have been their coronation, by winning his opening singles rubber in straight sets.
+The same David Nalbandian who has won 17 singles rubbers and 10 doubles rubbers for his country.
+The same David Nalbandian who has enthusiastically played for his country without hesitation for 6 years straight.
+And the same David Nalbandian that gave Argentina the perfect start to what should have been their coronation, by winning his opening singles rubber in straight sets against David Ferrer.

 What?

 Here we have a player who has never shied away from representing his country – who genuinely believes there is honor in the competition, and hopes to be appreciated for it.
 What a rare trait!
 Federer and Nadal have both flipped the bird to Davis Cup over the years, and we fall all over ourselves to congratulate them when they take the time out of their busy exhibition calendars and play for honor.
-But when Nalbandian gives his heart and soul to the cause, he’s accused of somehow turning a team competition, in which one represents their country, into an exercise in personal vainglory.
-Somehow, now, it’s a bad thing that Nalby loves his country and wants to win a Davis Cup for it.
+But when Nalbandian gives his heart and soul to the cause, he’s accused of somehow turning a team competition into an exercise in personal vainglory.
+Somehow, now, it’s a bad thing that Nalbandian wants to win a Davis Cup?

 What?

 What exactly is this "team leader" non-sense anyway?
-Americans have invented this crown for Roddick because try as we may, there’s really nothing much else we can say about his game that’s been positive over the last 5 years.
-He was supposed to be the savior of American tennis and he’s failed miserably, and rather than accepting this like other countries do for their underachieving players, we concoct new and exciting ways of putting him right up there with the greats of the game that have, dare I say it, actually won majors.
+An invented crown full of costume jewelry, worn only by Roddick because, try as we may, there’s really nothing much else we can say about his game that’s been exceptional over the last 5 years.
+He was supposed to be the savior of American tennis and he’s failed miserably, and rather than accepting this like other countries do for their underachieving players, we concoct new and exciting ways of putting him right up there with the greats of the game that have...dare I say it...actually won majors.

 But this is absolute non-sense.

-Roddick has nothing to do with Blake or the Bryans winning or losing their matches.
+Roddick has nothing to do with Blake or the Bryan's winning or losing their matches.
 Try as we may to relate the two, Blake is as inconsistent in Davis Cup as he is in everything else.
-And the Bryans win all the time, not just when they’re standing next to Roddick.
+And the Bryan's win all the time, not just when Roddick is cheering them on from the bench.

-Speaking of whom, if anyone has turned Davis Cup into his own personal glorification, it’s Roddick, but Bodo has nothing but kind words for him.
-I’m not suggesting Roddick should be criticized – I happen to admire his commitment to Davis Cup – but why then has Bodo chosen to criticize Nalby for the same virtue?
-Apparently he admits he has an axe to grind when it comes to Argentine tennis players, but fails to mitigate his bias and proceeds to lambast Nalby.
+Speaking of whom, if anyone has turned Davis Cup into his own personal glorification, it’s Roddick.
+But Bodo has nothing but kind words for him.
+I’m not suggesting Roddick should be criticized – I happen to admire his commitment to Davis Cup – but why then has Bodo chosen to criticize Nalbandian for the same virtue?
+Apparently he admits he has an axe to grind when it comes to Argentine players, but fails to mitigate this and proceeds to lambaste Nalbandian.
 The strange thing is Bodo should know better – he should know that all this talk of team spirit, and togetherness is bull – tennis, even when played in a team context, is still about one man trying to destroy the other.

 And at the end of the day, one man, and only that man can either will his way to win, or find a way to lose.
-That’s why it’s so important, in Davis Cup, that you have a team of men who are fit enough, good enough and courageous enough to do like the Raiders and, “Just win, baby”.
-Spain did and Argentina didn’t – how is this Nalby’s fault?
+That’s why it’s so important, in Davis Cup, that you have a team of real men who are fit enough, good enough and courageous enough to do like the Raiders and “just win, baby”.
+Spain did and Argentina didn't – how is this Nalbandian’s fault again?

-Davis Cup is what it is, an imperfect test of the best tennis playing nation in the world.
-It’s a team competition and the team is the tennis playing nation, not 2 or 3 players, as the Americans success in 2007 would have you believe.
-Frankly, I think the Americans were damn lucky they didn’t have a similar situation – had Roddick come up lame before any of his Davis Cup matches, we’d all be lamenting that there are no others to hold aloft the mantle of “team leader”.
-But that didn’t seem to bother the Spaniards.
+Davis Cup is what it is: an imperfect test of the best tennis playing nation in the world.
+It’s a team competition and the team is the tennis playing nation, not 2 or 3 players, as the American's success in 2007 would have you believe.
+Frankly, I think the Americans were damn lucky they didn't have a similar situation – had Roddick come up lame before any of his Davis Cup matches, we’d all be lamenting that there were no others to hold aloft the mantle of “team leader”.
+But that didn't seem to bother the Spaniards, did it?

-Here we have everyone and his brother bemoaning the misfortune of the Argentines that their flavor of the month, del Potro, was injured and couldn’t do the job on Friday.
-Excuse me, but has anyone ever heard of a player who was completely absent from the Spanish squad named Rafa Nadal.
+Here we have everyone and his brother bemoaning the misfortune of the Argentinians that their flavor of the month, del Potro, was injured and couldn't do the job on Friday.
+Excuse me, but has anyone ever heard of a player who was completely absent from the Spanish squad named Rafael Nadal?
 He was probably on a boat somewhere not contributing one iota, and if Spain had lost, we’d all be asking how different it would have been had he played.
 In fact they were without Nico Almagro and Tommy Robredo, two players ranked higher than Verdasco, but they still found a way to win.
-Instead, in hindsight, we’ve all got 20/20 vision, and now, going to Argentina without the best player in the world was an advantage to Spain.
+Instead, in hindsight, we've all got 20/20 vision, and now, going to Argentina without the best player in the world was somehow an advantage to Spain?

 Oh, it gets stupider…

-And it is this lone warrior, who has given his heart to the cause, that Bodo chooses to isolate for blame.
+And it is this lone warrior, who gave everything to the cause, that Bodo chooses to isolate for blame.

 Shame on you Peter Bodo – after all these years you really should know better.